 Cyprus is one of the sparkling island countries of the Mediterranean, and it has the benefits of sun all-year-round, and coastlines filled with beautiful beaches.
 As the third-largest island in the Mediterranean, many tourists have already placed it on their bucket list of destinations.

 The Best Time to Visit

 Before we get to explore the island of Cyprus, you should be informed that there is still a division with the Turkish-controlled part of Cyprus.
-However, since the visas are honored when you pass through, it can be assumed that your international driving license is usable in North Cyprus.
+However, since the visas are honored when you pass through, it can be assumed that your international driving permit (IDP) is usable in North Cyprus.

 It might be a different matter with your rented car since some car companies would not let their cars cross the border.
 Even if you have a visa and International Driving Licence Cyprus, the car rental companies still make the decision, and you may choose a different rental car company.